Catalyst-Video/catalyst-react/README.md

 This will use Catalyst's [demo signaling server](https://github.com/Catalyst-Video/catalyst-server) by default, allowing you to see a functioning version of video chat in your projects immediately.

-Behind the scenes, the session key is appended to the `catalystUUID` parameter to ensure two projects both using the demo server do not You can use this [UUID Generator](https://www.uuidgenerator.net/) to create your `catalystUUID`.
+Behind the scenes, the session key is appended to the `catalystUUID` parameter to ensure two projects both using the demo server do not overlap.
+You can use this [UUID Generator](https://www.uuidgenerator.net/) to create your `catalystUUID`.

 The demo signaling server does not currently have quotas, but be respectful in your usage.
 You can create your own server by following the Catalyst server setup docs [here](https://linktoserversetupdocs)